Advanced Treatment and Management

 Designated Center of Excellence

-The Milton S. Hershey Medical Center offers access to the only academic Level 4 Epilepsy Center in central Pennsylvania accredited by the National Association of Epilepsy Centers.
+The Milton S. Hershey Medical Center offers access to the only academic Level 4 Epilepsy Center in south central Pennsylvania accredited by the National Association of Epilepsy Centers.

 The Level 4 designation is granted by the National Association of Epilepsy Centers.
 Level 4 is the highest accreditation and means we offer the most complex types of epileptic diagnostic evaluations and treatment options, including intensive neurodiagnostic monitoring, as well as more extensive medical, neuropsychological and psychosocial treatment.
 Our Level 4 center also performs complete evaluations for epilepsy surgery and neurostimulation, including placement of intracranial electrodes and provides a broad range of surgical options.

 In this six-bed inpatient unit for adult and pediatric patients, you’ll receive round-the-clock video-EEG monitoring.
 Each patient is given a private room with a private bath.
 This provides information about the ongoing electrical activity in the brain, and records and analyzes seizures.
 The EMU helps our team make a definite diagnosis and pinpoint the exact location in your brain where the seizures start.
 You may need to stay in the EMU, for several days, while doctors, nurses and technologists observe from the designated viewing area and monitor the EEG activity.
 Our team will take the utmost care to ensure your safety and comfort while you are in the EMU.